Alveo/pyalveo/readme.md

 Configuration
 ----
-When any parameter is not specified when invoking the Client constructor, the value of that parameter will be derived from the ``config.yaml`` file in the same directory as the ``hcsvlab`` source.
+When any parameter is not specified when invoking the Client constructor, the value of that parameter will be derived from the ``config.yaml`` file in the same directory as the ``pyalveo`` source.
 This file also specifies the location of the Alveo configuration file from which the API key and URL will be read.
 By default, this is located at ``~/alveo.config``.

-To generate a new (empty) cache database, call ``hcsvlab.create_cache_database(path, file_dir)``.
+To generate a new (empty) cache database, call ``pyalveo.create_cache_database(path, file_dir)``.
 The database file will be created at ``path``, and data files will be stored in ``file_dir``, which will be created if it does not already exist.

 Metadata Search Query Syntax